 - Stay ahead of the pain!!!
 Do not wait until they say they have pain.
 Stay on schedule with your medicine, even waking up your child in the night to give them medicine for the first 3-5 days.
 I promise you waking up a child 1-3 times a night to give him medicine is much better & shorter process then your child waking up in pain as their meds wear off.

-- Ice Pack on throat for the first few days was helpful, along with Popsicle of course to sooth the swollen uvula.
+- Ice Packs on throat for the first few days was helpful, along with ever popular Popsicle of course to sooth the swollen uvula.

 - Expect possible Ear pain.
 Around Day 7-10, my sons complained more of ear pain than throat pain.
 The doctor said it was deferred pain, but the ice packs still helped.